MostAwesomeDude/construct/docs/basics.rst

     inner = Container:
         data = b'lala'

 A Struct can be embedded into an enclosing Struct.
 This means all the fields of the embedded Struct will be merged into the fields of the enclosing Struct.
 This is useful when you want to split a big Struct into multiple parts, and then combine them all into one Struct.
-If names are duplicated, inner fields usually overtake the others.
+If names are duplicated, inner fields usually overtake the others but that is not guaranteed.

 >>> outer = Struct(
 ...     "data" / Byte,